GerardSh/SoftwareUniversity/01 C#/10 ASP.NET Advanced/15 Azure, Deployment and CI/README.md

 > **Hotmail was SaaS before the term even existed.**

 And today’s Outlook.com is still SaaS — just part of Microsoft’s broader Microsoft 365 offering.
-### The end goal of IaaS or PaaS is to produce and deliver SaaS.
+### The end goal of IaaS or PaaS is to produce and deliver SaaS
 - **IaaS** provides the basic building blocks — virtual machines, storage, and networking — so developers can install and run anything they want.

 - **PaaS** adds more abstraction — it gives developers ready-to-use platforms (like app hosting, databases, runtimes) so they can focus on writing code without managing infrastructure.